-After May 1, students are reviewed for federal financial aid as long as they have a valid FAFSA on file, are enrolled in a minimum of 6 credits (combined total for all summer sessions), and are otherwise eligible.
-For students whose first term of enrollment will be the summer 2018 term, you will need to have both the 2017-2018 FAFSA on file for the summer and the 2018-2019 FAFSA on file for the fall.
+All students are reviewed for federal financial aid as long as they have a valid FAFSA on file, are enrolled in a minimum of 6 credits (combined total for all summer sessions), and are otherwise eligible.
+For students whose first term of enrollment will be the summer term, you will need to have both the current academic year's FAFSA and the upcoming academic year's FAFSA on file for summer and fall awarding.
 Please be sure to do both applications if you are a summer admit.
 If you wish to apply for a private loan, you will need to apply with your chosen lender.